vitaly-krugl/yaghpy/README.md

 NOTE: If not using virtualenv on OS X, you might need to use the `--user` option with `pip`.

-From `yagpy` root directory, run the tests by executing:
+From `yagpy` root directory, run the tests by executing (assuming `nosetsts`' installation directory is in your `PATH`:

 ```
 nosetests